Desingu Raja 2: Plot

+The plot here chronicles the journey of three friends who on their individual pursuits after college, cross paths again.
+The story takes a turn when the trio get entangled in the affairs of Natarajan, a politician whose son had been murdered and who was yearning for revenge against his party chiefs.

 Production

 In mid-January 2024, S. Ezhil officially confirmed that his 2013 film, Desingu Raja is set to have a sequel, with Vimal reprising his role as the male lead, alongside Pujita Ponnada and Harshitha as the female leads.
 Apart from the lead cast, the film includes an ensemble cast consisting of Jana Nathan, Ravi Mariya, Robo Shankar, Singampuli, Redin Kingsley, Pugazh, Rajendran, Chaams, Vaiyapuri, Swaminathan, Madurai Muthu, Jangiri Madhumitha, Vijay TV Vinoth and others in important roles.
 The pre-release first-look release event was conducted in Chennai on 28 January 2024.

 The film is produced by P. Ravichandran under the banner Infinity Creations, while the technical team consists of music composer Vidyasagar, cinematographer Selva R, editor Anand Linga Kumar, art director Siva Sankar and stunt choreographer Fire Karthik.
 Principal photography had commenced even before the announcement of the film in mid-January 2024.
 During the second schedule, Sneha Gupta joined the shooting for a special appearance in a song, which was shot in a lavish set erected in East Coast Road, Chennai.
 Filming got wrapped by the end of June 2024.